PrefectHQ/prefect-background-task-examples/README.md

 ### Calling tasks

-You can call a task to run it immediately or defer the task by scheduling it for background execution with `Task.apply_async`.
+You can call a task to run it immediately, or you can defer the task by scheduling it for background execution with `Task.apply_async`.

 **NOTE**: It is also possible to submit tasks to a _task runner_ such as Ray or Dask -- and to defer task execution -- within a workflow, which in Prefect is called a _flow_.
 However, this document will focus on deferring task execution outside of workflows.
 For example, by calling `my_task.apply_async()` within a web application.